itaymigdal/Nimbo-C2/README.md

 ![](/assets/ui.png)

-Nimbo-C2 agent currently supports Windows x64 only.
-It's written in Nim, with some usage of .NET (by dynamically loading the CLR to the process).
+Nimbo-C2 agent supports x64 Windows & Linux.
+It's written in Nim, with some usage of .NET on Windows (by dynamically loading the CLR to the process).
 Nim is powerful, but interacting with Windows is much easier and robust using Powershell, hence this combination is made.
+The Linux agent is slimer and capable only of basic commands, including ELF loading using the memfd technique.

 All server components are written in Python:
 - HTTP listener that manages the agents.
 - Builder that generates the agent payloads.
 - Nimbo-C2 is the interactive C2 component that rule'em all!

-I developed Nimbo-C2 in the past several months mainly at the late evenings while working at my day job and waking up at nights to my boy, in order to learn and maybe contribute my part to the cyber community :muscle:

 My work wouldn't be possible without the previous great work done by others, listed under credits.

 # Features

-- Build EXE, DLL payloads.
+- Build EXE, DLL, ELF payloads.
 - Encrypted implant configuration and strings using [NimProtect](https://github.com/itaymigdal/NimProtect).
 - Packing payloads using [UPX](https://github.com/upx/upx) and obfuscate the PE section names (`UPX0`, `UPX1`) to make detection and unpacking harder.
 - Encrypted HTTP communication (AES in CBC mode, key hardcoded in the agent and configurable by the `config.jsonc`).